 Cozy Breakfast Nook

 Get comfy while you eat.
-A pillow-padded bench and a stylish wicker chair offers cute seating that's comfortable.
+A pillow-padded bench and a stylish wicker chair offer cute seating that's comfortable.
 Green, blue, and white colors keep the area casual with an edge of sophistication.
-In an eating area, where spills are inevitable, use durable, easy-to-clean fabrics for seat cushions and pillows.
+In an eating area where spills are inevitable, use durable, easy-to-clean fabrics for seat cushions and pillows.

 10 of 22